hannahweiss/proposal/Proposal.md

 ## Persistent State Stored in the DB

+Other than user information, we are planning to store the relationship between users, which currently will be the friends feature.
+A user will be able to invite other Github users to be their friend, which will then send a friend request.
+A user can log on and accept the friend request, in which case the two users are now friends.
+This will be useful in the case where friends can now easily check each other's repositories, user information, or meeting activity/history.
+This will also allow a user check up on a friend's friends, which will increase the collaborative nature of the application.

+To accomplish this, we will create a join table between users and friends.
+The User table will have pertinent information about a user, including a user ID.
+The Friend table will have a requester (user ID of the user who send the friend request), the invitee (the user ID of the user who received the friend request), an active flag (to signal whether the friend request has been accepted or not), and additional created and updated timestamps.

+If we get time, we are also planning to implement a small user's recent history feature.
+Based on a user's recent activity, which is namely joining a call on Github repositories, the application should populate the associated table and show a list of recent repositories the user has participated in.
+This will be accomplished using a History table, which will have a user_id (the user ID of the user who this action is based on), repository (the name of the repository which the user has interacted with), and the timestamp (when the user interacted with the given repository, which will determine the order shown in the front end).

 ## Something Neat

 P2P media connection between multiple clients with complex moderation and